Wasiq-Wadud/Wasiq-Wadud/README.md

 - 👋 Hi, I’m @Wasiq-Wadud
-- 👀 I’m interested in computing, philisophy, psychology, and emerging market development
+- 👀 I’m interested in computing, philisophy, psychology, and emerging markets development
 - 🌱 I’m currently learning Python, Java, JavaScript
 - 💞️ I’m looking to collaborate on anything to improve my coding skills!
 - 📫 How to reach me by email at w.wadud@queensu.ca